 All bitcoin transactions are public, traceable and permanently stored on the bitcoin network.
 Bitcoin addresses are the only information used to determine where bitcoins are allocated and where they are sent.
 Yes, a bitcoin wallet can be traced.
 Unless it's an unconnected wallet, or a paper wallet.

 Answer: You can opt to use Bitcoin ATMs, which allow you to purchase Bitcoin anonymously for cash.
 Examples are Bitcoin ATMs IN THE CENTER OF WARSAW.
-Of course, any attempt to break the law via Bitcoin ATMs is forbidden, and exceeding the KYC limits will result in investor identification.
+Of course, any attempt to break the law via Bitcoin ATMs is prohibited, and exceeding the KYC limits will result in investor identification.
 Other platforms, such as ShapeShift, BitQuick and LocalBitcoins.com, Paxful and DameCoins, allow anonymous bitcoin trading via PayPal, credit cards, Western Union and bank transfers.

 The main problem with Bitcoin relates to the wallet where your Bitcoin is stored.
 Cryptocurrency wallets are usually pseudonymous, not anonymous.
 Anonymity is about being "nameless." - comes from the Greek word meaning "without a name."